European-Unified-ID/EUID-docs/docs/guides/integration-javascript-server-side.md

 ## Integration Steps

-The following diagram outlines the steps required for establishing a user's EUID token with a publisher and how the EUID token integrates with the RTB bid stream.
+The following diagram outlines the steps required for establishing a user's EUID token with a publisher and how the EUID token integrates with the RTB bidstream.

 ![Publisher Flow](images/custom-publisher-integration-mermaid.svg)